jmurphy5613/freek-nfts/README.md

 `MarketItem : { uint itemId, address nftContract, uint tokenId, address payable owner, address payable original owner, uint price, bool isBeingSold }`

+- The original creator is the address of the orginal sellers of the NFT